Skip to main content

 How Long Does Fentanyl Stay in Your System by Test Type

-The answer depends significantly on the form of fentanyl used.
-Fentanyl is highly fat-soluble, meaning it concentrates in fatty tissues and can be released slowly back into the bloodstream over time which extends its effective presence in the body beyond what the half-life alone suggests.
+The answer depends significantly on the form of Fen used.
+Fen is highly fat-soluble, meaning it concentrates in fatty tissues and can be released slowly back into the bloodstream over time which extends its effective presence in the body beyond what the half-life alone suggests.

-The half-life of fentanyl varies by method of administration:
+The half-life of Fen varies by method of administration:

-• Intravenous (IV) fentanyl: half-life of approximately 2–4 hours
+• Intravenous (IV) Fen: half-life of approximately 2–4 hours

 • Transdermal patch: half-life of 17–27 hours due to continued absorption from the patch depot and fat tissue storage